rinawasabi/advanced-web-dev/Final_Project/Project_phase_2.md

 ## 5. Basic structure and architecture
 The architecture follows a classic separation of concerns between frontend, backend, and database layers.
 The directory structure is organized to keep pages, components and styles modular and maintainable. <br />
+### Frontend folder
-Frontend: Components are modularly separated into pages/ and components/ directories.
+Components are modularly separated into pages/ and components/ directories.

 <pre> <code>
   ```